-Going back to college at 30 or in your thirties requires a lot of focus and commitment.
+Going back to school at 30 or in your thirties requires a lot of focus and commitment.
 Not only do you have the demands of being a student, but you also most likely have the demands of a day job and a family.
-But, at 30, your brain is fully developed and most 30 plus-year-olds are able to handle hard work and commitment better than they were in the late teens and early 20’s.
+But, at 30, your brain is fully developed and most 30-plus-year-olds are able to handle hard work and commitment better than they were in their late teens and early 20’s.
 So, is it right for you?

 Use things like calendars, to-do apps, or even friends for time management to keep you on track and hold you accountable.
 Learn to maximize your time by multitasking or using technology to help you learn while you travel or eat.

-Steve Wallis, a graduate that first went back to school at age 32, found time to study during his bus commute to and from work.
+Steve Wallis, a graduate who went back to school at age 32, talks about finding time to study during his bus commute to and from work.
 Learning to balance your time between family, work, and school is a whole new ball game.
 For many students, it’s the biggest struggle they faced while getting their degree.
-Have a solid handle on everything takes work and strong time management skills.
+Having a solid handle on everything takes work and strong time management skills.
 It will go a long way in helping you handle everything.

 Figure out the “why”.
 It will also help you to choose a program that will get you successfully to where you want to be.

 3. Do your research before choosing a school or program

 Without high school guidance counselors, parents, and teachers helping you through the college search, you will be doing a lot of the research on your own.
 Every single person we spoke with talked about the importance of doing a lot of in-depth research building their college list before choosing what format to go back to school and which school to choose.

 Unfortunately, there are a lot of “diploma mills” out there.
 Those are schools without a strong academic track record that prey on the under-education of prospective students.
 So, be sure to do your homework fully and completely.